 What do we need to do to fix it?

 ^ Those are a few questions you need to start asking yourself if you want to expose your own paradigm.

 And once you’ve got your answers, remember, the person sitting next to you likely has a VERY DIFFERENT SET of their own answers.

 So if you want your story to reach into their soul and stir them to action, your next step is learning everything you can about their paradigm.

 It’s not simple work.

 And it’s not formulaic work.

-But it’s the kind of work I lead my clients through in PARAGON, and the result is the creation of a brand story that MOVES people to action, a brand story that connects with an audience, and a brand story that truly reflects your worldview.
+But it’s the kind of work I lead my clients through, and the result is the creation of a brand story that MOVES people to action, a brand story that connects with an audience, and a brand story that truly reflects your worldview.